Exhibitions and Displays

 ||

 Possum Skin CloaksSee, touch and experience beautiful possum skin cloaks created traditionally by the Bendigo & District Aboriginal Co Operative (BDAC).
-All ages.
-Tuesday 2-Saturday 27 January |
+The cloaks are housed at Bendigo Library, but do travel around the region.
+To find out where they are now, check out our What's On Program.
+When they're not travelling, they live at Bendigo Library. |

 ||